 Contrary to their name, Boston Terriers’ lineage actually first traces back to England.
 The breed used to be known as the American Bull Terrier, though we now know that name to be associated with the pitbull breed today.

-“This breed got its start in England as a cross between a Bulldog and an English Terrier,” Dr. Elizabeth Devitt, DVM, Fetch by The Dodo's on-staff veterinarian, says.
+“This breed got its start in England as a cross between a Bulldog and an English Terrier,” Dr. Elizabeth Devitt, DVM, Fetch's on-staff veterinarian, says.
 “According to breed historians, the original stud dog, named Judge, found a home and a devoted fanbase in Boston.
 The Boston Terrier has been the official mascot of Boston University for 100 years and the official dog of Massachusetts since 1979.”

 Boston Terriers are typically small but sturdy pups with narrow legs, often weighing less than 25 pounds.
 “The breed is known for its square skull, broad forehead with wide-set eyes, smooth coat and sturdy build,” Dr. Devitt explains.
 “They’re often described as having a kind and intelligent expression.”